HomeGymAdvice.comUpdated April 2026

 Browse All Guides

 A pull-up bar is the highest return-on-investment piece of kit in any home gym.
 Twenty pounds.
 No floor space.
 Trains your lats, biceps, rear delts, and upper back — muscle groups that are nearly impossible to work properly without some kind of overhead pulling movement.
+Every commercial gym has pull-up bars because they're that fundamental to strength training.
+Getting one in your home gym changes what you're capable of.

 The only real question is which one to buy.
 There are three types worth knowing about.